 Fourier series and integrals.
 The Laplace, heat, and wave equations: Solutions by separation of variables.
 D'Alembert's solution of the wave equation.
 Boundary-value problems.
-Prerequisite(s): MATH 251 and MATH 252

 Probability and Statistics

 Elementary probability theory including discrete and continuous distributions, sampling, estimation, confidence intervals, hypothesis testing, and linear regression.
 Credit not granted for both MATH 474 and MATH 475.